Moose's Tooth

 Crevasse rescue review, mixed climbing practice, scout approach to the route.

-Days 4-6: Climbing Days & Weather Windows
+Days 4+: Climbing Days & Weather Windows

 Flexible days for summit attempt(s) based on weather.
 May include additional preperation or rest days.

-Day 7: Fly Out
+Final Day: Fly Out

 Break camp and return flight to Talkeetna.

-Expert Guide & Instruction
+Expert Instruction & Mentorship

-Certified guide with extensive experience
+Certified guide with extensive Alaska experience

 Round-Trip Glacier Flight